pivotal/docs-tap/getting-started.md

     verbs: ["get", "list", "watch", "update"]
     ```

-1. Apply `resource-claims-rmq.yaml` by running:
+1. Apply `resource-claims-rmq.yaml` by running the following command:

     ```
     kubectl apply -f resource-claims-rmq.yaml
     ```

-1. Ensure relevant RBAC is in place for the users.
-This example grants
+1. In `rabbitmqcluster-reader.yaml`, ensure relevant RBAC is in place for the users.
-`get`, `list` and `watch` to all `rabbitmqcluster` resources for all authenticated
+The following example grants `get`, `list` and `watch` to all `rabbitmqcluster` resources for all authenticated
 users.

-The specifics of these permissions vary depending on the desired level
+**Note:** The specifics of these permissions vary depending on the desired level
 of access to such resources.

     ```